thisismypassport/shrinko8/README.md

 # Custom Pico8 and Python Scripts

 For advanced usecases, you can create a pico8 or python script that allow you to:
-* Preprocess or postprocess the cart before/after the other steps
+* Make programmatic modifications to the cart before/after other steps
-* Dynamically generate code via [dynamic includes](#creating-dynamic-includes)
+* Load other carts and merge them in custom ways with the main cart
+* Save other carts
 * And much more.

 To run, use `--script <path>`, here shown together with other tools: